-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

 The student will compose a 750-word essay (3–4 pages) that compares and contrasts 2 stories from the Fiction Unit.
 The essay must focus on 1 or more of the elements of fiction that is covered in the course.
 The essay must include a title page, thesis statement, and outline followed by the essay.
 The student will have the opportunity to receive instructor feedback by submitting the thesis and outline prior to the essay.
-(MLOs: A, B, C, D, F, G)
+(CLOs: A, B, C, D, F, G)

 The student will compose a 750-word essay (3–4 pages) that analyzes 1 piece of poetry covered in the Poetry Unit.
 The essay must include a title page, thesis statement, and outline followed by the essay.
 The student will have the opportunity to receive instructor feedback by submitting the thesis and outline prior to the essay.
-(MLOs: A, B, C, D, F, G)
+(CLOs: A, B, C, D, F, G)

 The student will compose a final research paper of at least 1,500 words (5–7 pages) that incorporates a minimum of 6 citations, including the primary source and at least 5 secondary, scholarly sources.
 The research paper must have a title page, thesis statement, and outline followed by the paper and a correctly documented works cited page.
 The student will have the opportunity to receive instructor feedback by submitting the thesis, outline, draft, and bibliography prior to the research paper.
-(MLOs: A, B, C, D, E, F, G)
+(CLOs: A, B, C, D, E, F, G)